 In order to demonstrate openness and accountability in local pay and in accordance with the Localism Act, the Council is required to publish a Pay Policy Statement for each financial year which must be approved by the full Council.
-This is the third statement produced by the Council, relating to the 2014/15 financial year, and must be approved and prepared before the end of March 2014.
+This is the fifth statement produced by the Council, relating to the 2016/17 financial year, and must be approved and prepared before the end of March 2016.
 The statement must articulate the authority's own policies towards a range of issues relating to the pay of its workforce, particularly its senior staff (or 'chief officers') and its lowest paid employees.

-For the purposes of the statement, the reference to 'Chief Officers' includes the head of paid service (Chief Executive), the monitoring officer (Corporate Director of People and Places), the S151 Officer (Corporate Director of Resources) and deputy chief officers or those reporting or directly accountable to one or more of the statutory chief officers (Heads of Service).
+For the purposes of the statement, the reference to 'Chief Officers' includes the head of paid service (Chief Executive), the new Service Directors, the S151 Officer (Corporate Director of Resources) and deputy chief officers or those reporting or directly accountable to one or more of the statutory chief officers (Heads of Service).